neaptide/jsviz/jsalgo.md

 #### Further Peak Limitations

-The automated process sometimes finds additional peaks that are not representative of the true jet core.
+The `peak_local_max` function sometimes finds additional peaks that may or may not represent jet cores.
 Tuning the above parameters can help, but further limitations are required.
-There are two additional criteria.
+There are two additional criteria applied here to determine jet stream position:

 1. When there is more than one peak above the `threshold` (40 m/s default) contained within the same 30 m/s contour, the maximum peak is retained.
 2. Only positive zonal winds (eastward) are retained.